fillefrans/pi/README.md

 * [howler.js - Modern Web Audio Javascript Library](http://goldfirestudios.com/blog/104/howler.js-Modern-Web-Audio-Javascript-Library)

-##Implementation

-A global JavaScript object π will have a basic bootstrapper, and preload scripts in the background.

-###For speed and optimization, keep in mind:
+###Speed and optimization:

 * Load CSS in <head>
-* Files larger than 32KB are not cached on many iPhones
+* Files larger than 32KB (uncompressed) are never cached on many mobile devices
-* Avoid DOM manipulation as far as possible
+* Avoid DOM manipulation
+* use documentFragment
+* use getClientBoundingRect
+* use Web Workers
+* localStorage can be used even for css and scripts